XRPLF/xrpl.js/CONTRIBUTING.md

      Notice this allows developers to install the package with `npm add xrpl@beta`

 1. If requested, enter your [npmjs.com](https://npmjs.com) OTP (one-time password) to complete publication.
-1. If not a beta release: Create a new branch (`git checkout -b <BRANCH_NAME>`) to capture the updated packages from the release.
-Merge those changes into `main`.

    NOW YOU HAVE PUBLISHED!
 But you're not done; we have to notify people!